NiJoao/LegendasTV-Downloader/README.md

 1. Install python v3 and the modules: BeautifulSoup4, rarfile
 2. Make sure UNRAR is in your PATH variable and available on console
-3. Open the file 'ltv-downloader.py' with any text editor to edit the initial configuration as you please
+3. Optionally open the file 'ltv-downloader.py' with any text editor to edit the initial configuration
 4. Drag-and-Drop videos or folders on 'ltv-downloader.py'
 5. Enjoy!